Illinois egg recall updates: Salmonella egg recall now a 'Class I' health situation

+Note: The video in the player above is from a previous report.

-The U.S. Department of Agriculture now says a nationwide recall of eggs due to Salmonella contamination that began in August is a "health hazard situation," with officials saying there is "reasonable probability that use of the product will cause serious, adverse health consequences or death."
+A nationwide recall of eggs due to Salmonella contamination that began in August has now been classified as a "health hazard situation" by the U.S. Department of Agriculture, with officials warning of "serious, adverse health consequences."

-The recall, which involves eggs labeled with "Milo's Poultry Farms" or "Tony's Fresh Market," began in August.
-By Sept.
-30, the Food and Drug Administration had listed it as "Class I," which ranks as the highest risk on the FDA's scale.
+According to officials, the recall involves eggs with the brand names "Milo's Poultry Farms" or "Tony's Fresh Market."

+On Sept.
+30, the Food and Drug Administration listed the recall as "Class I," which ranks as the highest risk on the FDA's scale.
-According to the U.S. Department of Agriculture's Food Safety and Inspection Service, a Class I recall involves a health hazard situation where there is a reasonable probability that use of the product will cause serious, adverse health consequences or death."

 The recall, linked to a Midwest supplier, includes more than 345,000 dozens of eggs, officials said.
 More than 60 people have been sickened across nine states, including Illinois, according to the Centers for Disease Control and Prevention.